openfaas/docs/docs/architecture/production.md

 * Check any default timeouts set for your IngressController
 * Check any default timeout values set for your cloud LoadBalancer

+### Pin IP addresses with floating IPs (optional)

+Most cloud providers allow users to allocate a permanent IP address or Virtual/Floating IP to provisioned LoadBalancers.
+It is recommended that you do this for production usage.
+For AWS EKS, this doesn't apply due to the use of a CNAME for LoadBalancers.

 ### TLS